sewenew/redis-plus-plus/README.md

 ```
 tcp://[[username:]password@]host[:port][/db]

+redis://[[username:]password@]host[:port][/db]

 unix://[[username:]password@]path-to-unix-domain-socket[/db]
 ```

 The *scheme* and *host* parts are required, and others are optional.
-If you're connecting to Redis with Unix Domain Socket, you should use the *unix* scheme, otherwise, you should use *tcp* scheme.
+If you're connecting to Redis with Unix Domain Socket, you should use the *unix* scheme, otherwise, you should use *tcp* or *redis* scheme.
 The following is a list of default values for those optional parts:

 - username: *default*
 - password: empty string, i.e. no password